 Within the timeframe of 36 months (September 2022 - August 2025), the RISSC project aims to foster more resilient, inclusive and sustainable supply chains in several key sectors in Asia, by addressing human and labour right risks issues and seizing opportunities to expand decent work.

-The project will focus on three sectors in three countries:
+The project will focus on three sectors in three Asian countries:

 - Automotive manufacturing in Thailand